idaholab/moose-language-support/README.md

 none
 ## Release Notes

+### 0.5.0
+Added a definition provider to jump from `type` parameter values in inout files to the class registration in the source code

 ### 0.3.0
 Added a hover provider to show parameter and type documentation in MOOSE input files Enabled formatting of test specs